 Special opportunities to accelerate the clinical courses are available for individuals who have completed an associate degree medical laboratory technician program and who have passed the ASCP certification examination.
-Medical laboratory technicians interested in this articulation opportunity should contact the department chair to discuss curriculum planning based on their previous academic and clinical experiences.
+Medical laboratory technicians interested in this articulation opportunity should contact the CLS Program director to discuss curriculum planning based on their previous academic and clinical experiences.